 Jodo, or the way of the stick, is the Japanese art of using a 4 foot wooden staff or Jo, to combat a sword wielding opponent.

 As with other Budo arts, Jodo is designed to preserve the ancient combat techniques, but with the aim of helping the modern student to achieve control over mind and body through repeated practice.
-Training develops timing, coordination, posture, decisiveness, and focus.
+Training develops timing, spatial awareness, coordination, posture, decisiveness, and focus.

 The art has its origins in 17th century Japan with the founder Muso Gonnosuke, a master of kenjutsu (sword) and bojutsu (6 foot staff).
 Legend has it that he developed the Jo as a weapon to successfully overcome the famous swordsman, Miyamoto Musashi.
-The art of the Jo subsequently became one of the combat arts of the Kuroda Clan based in present Fukuoka until the 20 th century when it was transmitted throughout Japan, and more recently the world.
+The art of the Jo subsequently became one of the combat arts of the Kuroda Clan based in present Fukuoka until the 20th century when it was transmitted throughout Japan, and more recently the world.

 The 12 Seitei Kata are the basis of a system of training that offers significantly challenging yet rewarding study.
 The movements are often simple but can be very difficult to master.
 Ongoing practice builds the skill and understanding needed to perform each kata with precision and control.

 For more advanced students, deeper study of Jodo is achieved through the practise of Shindo Muso Ryu Jodo.